rich-at-thinkful/ft-curric-gists/fundamentals/namespacing.md

 #### 5. Do final modifications to the store and shoppingList
 - Let's finish our store refactoring by moving the remaining store-related functions out of `shoppingList`:
   - Make a method in `store` called `toggleCheckedFilter` which toggles `this.hideCheckedFilter` prop
-  - Make another `store` method called `setSearchTerm` which changes `this.searchTerm` to whatever's passed in
+  - Make another `store` method called `setSearchTerm` which changes `this.searchTerm` to the first argument passed in
   - Remove `toggleCheckedItemsFilter` and `setSearchTerm` methods from `shoppingList`
   - Update the `handleToggleFilterClick` and `handleShoppingListSearch` to use the new store methods
   - Test that your app still works as expected!